telerik/kendo-ui-core/docs/styles-and-layout/sass-themes.md

 - Based on the widget you work with, the SASS-based themes can build a part of the widget theme in a similar way the Download Builder trims unused scripts.
 - The SASS-based themes are available on NPM.
 Each theme is stored as an NPM package and can be easily upgraded.
 - Each SASS-based theme is compatible with the [Kendo UI components for Angular 2](http://www.telerik.com/kendo-angular-ui/).
 This enables you to port parts of your application to Angular 2 while maintaining their styling.

+## Browser Limitations

+The following CSS features, which are used by the SASS-based themes, provide limited browser support:

+* Flexbox layout&mdash;Not supported by Internet Explorer 10 and earlier.
+* CSS gradients&mdash;Not supported by Internet Explorer 9 and earlier.
+* Web Open Font Format&mdash;Not supported by Internet Explorer 8 and earlier.
+* Border radius&mdash;Not supported by Internet Explorer 8 and earlier.
+* Alpha transparency colors&mdash;Not supported by Internet Explorer 8 and earlier.

 ## Getting the Themes